 This short guide should provide anyone interested with basic facts about Czechia's RDI system and opportunities for collaboration.
 It also contains contacts for further communication and networking.
 Czech diplomats stand ready to support those activities.
-They work together with experts and officials from other governmental and RDI institutions as well as with representatives of the academia and help forge partnerships between Czech scholars, researchers and innovators and their possible international counterparts.
-They are keen to identify new opportunities for collaboration, assist in networking across boarders and continents, and to support joint projects matching mutual interest of those willing to work together bilaterally and multilaterally.
+They work together with experts and officials from other governmental and RDI institutions as well as with representatives of the academia.
+They help forge partnerships between Czech scholars, researchers and innovators and their possible international counterparts.
+They are keen to identify new opportunities for collaboration, assist in networking across borders and continents, and support joint projects matching mutual interest of those willing to work together bilaterally and multilaterally.

-Czech foreign service organizes out-going and in-coming missions, webinars and workshops, and other projects that should bring together universities, research and innovation centers and, last but not least, technological firms and innovative entrepreneurs.
+Czech foreign service organizes outgoing and incoming missions, webinars and workshops, and other projects that should bring together universities, research and innovation centers and, last but not least, technological firms and innovative entrepreneurs.
 Czech diplomats actively promote mobility in higher education and science.
 They work hand-in-hand with partner institutions in Czechia and abroad.

-Scientific counsellors, attachés and other diplomats charged with RDI tasks are deployed at more than go Czech embassies and general consulates around the globe.
+Scientific counsellors, attachés and other diplomats charged with RDI tasks are deployed at some 90 Czech embassies and general consulates around the globe.